oilcrest/EmergentMind-nix-config/nixos-installer/README.md

 ## Generating a custom NixOS ISO

-We recommend using a custom ISO similar to what is defined in `/hosts/nixos/iso`.
+We recommend using a custom ISO similar to what is defined in `nix-config/hosts/nixos/iso`.
 The official minimal NixOS iso has historical omitted some basic tty utilities that are expected by the installer scripts.
-The config for the ISO used in nix-config are similarly light-weight to `nixos-installer/flake.nix`.
+The config for the ISO used in nix-config are similarly light-weight to [`nixos-installer/flake.nix`](flake.nix).

 To generate the ISO, simply run `just iso` from the root of your `nix-config` directory.
 The resulting .iso file will be saved to `nix-config/result/iso/foo.iso`.
 A symlink to the file is also created at `nix-config/latest.iso`.
 The filename is time stamped for convenient reference when frequently trying out different ISOs in VMs.
 For example, `nixos-24.11.20250123.035f8c0-x86_64-linux.iso`.

-If you are installing the host to a VM or remote infrastructure, configurat the machine to boot into the .iso file.
+If you are installing the host to a VM or remote infrastructure, configure the machine to boot into the .iso file.

 If you are installing on a bare metal machine, write the .iso to a USB device.
 You can generate the iso and write it to a device in one command, using `just iso /path/to/usb/device`.